ideepgagan740/PDAV-School/README.md

 # PDAV-School
-To do Management of Students and Teacher in School.
+To do Management of Students and Teachers in School.

 Database used in this website is <b>Mongodb</b>.
 <br>
-Th Main focus while creating this project is to used CRUD operation.
+The Main focus while creating this project is to used CRUD operation.
 CRUD Operation was used to add, delete, update and display entities like student and Teacher.

 Technologies used:-